Obesity vs Bariatric Surgery: Which Is More Dangerous?

 The Truth About Bariatric Surgery

-The truth is that bariatric surgery procedures have increased from 13,000 in 1998 to over 200,000 procedures done just ten years later.
+The truth is that bariatric surgery procedures have increased from 13,000 in 1998 to 228,000 procedures done just two decades later.
 The American Society of Metabolic and Bariatric Surgery has continued to add different procedures to its “generally accepted” list, meaning that they have been tested and found safe for weight loss.

 The respected journal Medical News Today recently reported that bariatric surgery beats this five percent mark many times over when it comes to the general effectiveness of surgery for weight loss.
 Although there are some risks associated with surgery, the positives far outweigh the negatives.